ptrkhh/on-prem-training/README.md

 Your workspace runs in a Docker container, not a traditional VM.
 Here's what you need to know:

 **What This Means:**

 - You have `sudo` access inside your container
-- You can install packages with `apt-get`, but they're temporary
+- You can install packages with `apt`, but they're temporary
 - System packages disappear when we rebuild containers (image updates)
 - Your personal files in `/home` and `/workspace` are always safe

 **Persistent Storage (Survives Container Rebuilds):**

 - `/home/${USERNAME}` - Your home directory (backed up daily to GDrive)
     - Use for: Code, configs, dotfiles, papers, small datasets
-  - Suggested size: ~100GB (part of 1200GB total quota)
+    - Suggested size: ~100GB (part of 1000GB total quota)

 - `/workspace` - Fast scratch space (NOT backed up)
     - Use for: Training data, model checkpoints, experiments, large datasets
-  - Suggested size: ~1000GB (part of 1200GB total quota)
+    - Suggested size: ~800GB (part of 1000GB total quota)
-  - Re-download datasets here if needed after system issues
+    - Reproducible/re-downloadable data here if needed after system issues

 - `/shared` - Google Drive Workspace Shared Drive (cached locally)
     - **Backed by:** Google Workspace Shared Drive (cloud storage)
     - **Performance:** Near-local speed after first access (aggressive caching)
     - **Access:** Read-only for most content
     - **Use for:** Common datasets, shared files, team resources
     - **Cache:** Auto-calculated (typically 60-70% of total disk, ~24TB for 5 users)
     - **Allocation:** Uses 80% of space remaining after user data + snapshot reservations
     - **Syncing:** Automatic background sync with Google Drive

 - `/shared/tensorboard/${USERNAME}` - Your TensorBoard logs (read-write)
     - Stored in Google Drive Shared Drive, accessible to all team members

-**Your Total Quota: 1200GB**
+**Your Total Quota: 1000GB**

 - Combined across `/home/${USERNAME}` + `/workspace` + docker volumes
 - Monitored daily with breakdown by directory
-- Warning alert at 80% (960GB), critical alert when exceeded
+- Warning alert at 80% (800GB), critical alert when exceeded
 - Flexible allocation between directories (no per-directory enforcement)

 **Ephemeral Locations (Reset on Container Rebuild):**

 - Everything else: `/tmp`, `/var`, system directories
 - Global Python packages installed with `sudo pip3 install`
 - System packages installed with `sudo apt-get install`